Skip to content

 permissions: [select, insert, update, delete, grant]

-A read-only intent ("show last week's orders") goes to query_db; on a transient timeout the agent retries the same tool, holding admin scope for the entire trajectory.
-The harness logs one query_db call; nothing on the trace says the actual operation was a SELECT.
+A read-only intent like "show last week's orders" goes to query_db.
+On a transient timeout the agent retries the same tool, holding admin scope for the entire trajectory.
+The harness logs one query_db call, and nothing on the trace says the actual operation was a SELECT.

 After — tiered variants and an explicit escalation gate: